City of Houston Strategic Procurement Division

 Once you have completed and submitted your registration information, you will also need to submit a valid W9 form.
 You will not be accepted in the system until we receive this form signed and completed in our office.

 Fill out an IRS W-9 Form online, print it and sign (the W9 will not be valid unless it has your signature).
-You can upload and email the signed form or submit by mail, fax (832.393.8758) or in person.
+You can upload and email the signed form or submit by mail.
 Companies outside the United States need to fill out an IRS W-8 Form.

-Registering as a City Supplier will grant you the following access:
+Registering as a City Vendor will grant you the following access:

 - Supplier/Vendor number (this number is required – it will be emailed to you and can take up to 5 business days to be issued.
 This number must accompany any purchase orders, bid submissions and/or invoices)